-If your child is joining us from another school: The SENCo will visit pre-schools with the Foundation Stage Leader when appropriate.
+If your child is joining us from another setting in Reception: The SENCo or Assistant SENCo will visit pre-schools with the Foundation Stage Leader when appropriate.
 If your child would be helped by a book/passport to support them in understanding moving on, then one will be made for them.
 Your child will be able to visit our school and stay for a taster session, if this is appropriate.